prasantkumarsahu/UserManagementSystem/README.md

 ```
 ---
 ## Datastructures
-- `List<>`
+- `ArrayList<>`
 ---
 ## Summary
 This API is a `Spring Boot` project that is about managing users.
 We can create, read, update, and delete user.
-In this project request is sent from the client on HTTP in JSON format or from path variable and stored in object then response is sent back from the server by JSON format to the client.
+In this project request is sent from the client on HTTP in JSON format or from path variable with server side validations and stored in object then response is sent back from the server by JSON format to the client.